dfelicia/netwatcher-py/README.md

 ### Wi-Fi Scanning Issues
 - **You must use system Python**: `/usr/bin/python3 -m venv .venv`
-- Ensure location services are enabled for Terminal/iTerm in System Settings
+- Ensure Location Services are enabled for Terminal/iTerm and Python in System Settings > Privacy and Security
 - This is not optional - Wi-Fi scanning will not work with other Python versions

 ### VPN Detection Issues
 - VPN status is only displayed when on a VPN (utun) interface
 - Cisco VPN details require the VPN CLI binary to be installed
-- Auto-detection works for most common VPN clients without configuration
+- Detection is automatic for all VPN clients using standard utun interfaces

 ### Menu Bar App Issues
 - **Do not click the menu bar icon while network changes are being processed** - this can cause the app to crash and automatically respawn